-Syngenta introduces of Vayantis, a new fungicide seed treatment mode of action to address grower needs in corn, soybeans, canola, oilseed rape and cereals.
+Syngenta introduces Vayantis, a new fungicide seed treatment mode of action to address grower needs in corn, soybeans, canola, oilseed rape and cereals.

 Vayantis contains Picarbutrazox, a new active ingredient from a novel chemical class developed by Nippon Soda.
 According to Syngenta, it provides outstanding control of diseases such as Pythium and Phytophthora to ensure better germination, stronger stand establishment and higher yields.